The Best Times To Visit Glacier National Park, Montana

 -

-Hiking In Glacier - Glacier is perhaps the greatest area for hiking in the entire lower 48 states.
+The Best Time for Hiking In Glacier - Glacier is perhaps the greatest area for hiking in the entire lower 48 states.
 With over 700 miles of trails and unlimited opportunities to climb inspiring peaks, it is worth spending time exploring this Park on foot.
 The prime time for hikers is July through September.
 Most snows have melted, wildlife abounds and the weather is ideal.
 Check out our Favorite Hikes In Glacier for some ideas on where to begin.
 Overall, Glacier is very welcoming to explore on your own, but you can also find a local guide to take you on a guided hike ranging from 1-10 miles as well.

 -

-Biking In Glacier - The spring is the ideal time for bikers looking to enjoy Going To The Sun Road with no car traffic.
+The Best Time for Biking In Glacier - The spring is the ideal time for bikers looking to enjoy Going To The Sun Road with no car traffic.
 Bike along upper McDonald Creek and catch views of Heavens Peak as you make your way up Going-To-The-Sun before the fun ride back down.
 Check out places to rent bikes and e-bikes if you don’t bring your own.

 -

-Water Activities - Kayaking, Rafting, SUPs and Fishing In Glacier - July through September is ideal for water sports in Glacier.
+The Best Time for Water Activities - Kayaking, Rafting, SUPs and Fishing In Glacier - July through September is ideal for water sports in Glacier.
 The air and water temps have warmed and the long days make evening floats amazing.
 Kayak Lake Mcdonald or SUP along the Middle Fork of the Flathead River.
 July through September is also ideal for anglers looking to catch famous Montana trout in nearby streams.

 -

-Snowshoeing & Skiing In Glacier National Park - The winter months have more limited access, but there is still plenty to do.
+The Best Time for Snowshoeing & Skiing In Glacier National Park - The winter months have more limited access, but there is still plenty to do.
 Access Lake Mcdonald for cross-country skiing, snowshoeing tours, and backcountry skiing on the surrounding peaks of Glacier.
 There is also excellent cross-country trails along the southern edge of the park near Marias Pass.
 Check out our Guide to Snowshoeing and Cross Country skiing to see our favorite tours and get a local guide you to these gems.

 -

-Best Time for Photos - Any time of year in Glacier can provide amazing photo opportunities, but our personal favorite is late September and early October.
+The Best Time for Photos in Glacier - Any time of year in Glacier can provide amazing photo opportunities, but our personal favorite is late September and early October.
 Not only do the minimal crowds make those nature shots even more natural, but the colors of the changing Larches are breathtaking.
 The fall colors create iconic yellow and green hillsides for more dynamic photos.
 The air is almost always clear of any late summer smoke, which is an important added bonus.
 We talked to local photographers and did a bit of first-hand research to find the best sunset spots in Glacier Park for photos as well.

 How to Time a Trip to Glacier National Park to Beat the Crowds